 Appointment: Full-time (40 hours per week); 12 months

 Our mission is to prepare interns to pursue careers as clinical scientists and leaders in academic medical centers, community hospitals, and other integrated care settings.
-Corewell Health is the largest integrated medical center in Michigan.
-Our internship program is located on the northeast side of Grand Rapids and administratively housed within the Primary Health Department.
+Corewell Health is the largest health system in Michigan, and our internship program is based in northeast Grand Rapids operating within the primary health department.
 We emphasize breadth and depth of training through evidence-based psychological assessment and care.
 We provide training opportunities in integrated care settings such as psychological evaluations, bariatrics, and outpatient psychotherapy.
 We accept outpatient referrals from primary and specialty care medical providers and offer psychological services for a wide range of behavioral health concerns.

-Our goals and objectives focus on intern competency development in 7 foundational and 4 functional domains, as described by Fouad, et.al (2009) and consistent with recommendations from the Council of Clinical Health Psychology Training Programs (CCHPTP).
+Our goals and objectives focus on intern competency development in seven foundational and four functional domains as described by Fouad, et.al (2009) and consistent with recommendations from the Council of Clinical Health Psychology Training Programs.

 A strong emphasis on clinical training is at the core of our curriculum.
 Each intern will receive a weekly minimum of two hours of individual supervision, two hours of group supervision, and two hours of didactic seminars.
 Supervision is provided by our fully-licensed faculty, all of whom are either fellowship-trained or ABPP board-certified.
 Interns will also be provided with two hours of individual professional development time weekly, which can be used at the intern’s discretion to advance their career, such as reading professional texts or completing their dissertation.